sdjrice/msgobs/README.md

 A JavaScript modification for the Canvas learning management system which adds the ability to message the observers of students on the Inbox and Gradebook/Marksbook pages.

 ## Changelog
+Version 0.08 on 17/04/20
+- Fixed conversations (Inbox) issue for intances with the faculty journal enabled.

 Version 0.07 on 17/04/20
 - Fixed issue where conversations (Inbox) recipients would become invalid after a recipient was removed.